andreevnapolly/test_task/README.md

 ## SQL requests
 ### Total expenses
-Total expences depend on 2 things: rate and how many minutes was used for each rate.
+Total expenses depend on 2 things: rate and how many minutes was used for each rate.
-So my solution is based on counting time for each of 3 availiable rate's option.
+So my solution is based on counting time for each of 3 available rate's option.
 The full SQL script is [here](https://github.com/andreevnapolly/test_task/blob/master/Total_expenses.sql)

-The final resault is 3.2
+The final result is 3.2